-Clearly, the Vaccination Equilibrium may be smaller or larger than the first best, according to the comparison between (12) and (13).
-The Vaccination Equilibrium depends on the out-of-pocket expense $\tau$ .
-The first-best vaccination rate depends on the expected loss $\mu$ .
+Clearly, the Vaccination Equilibrium may be smaller or larger than the first best, according to the comparison between (13) and (14).
+The Vaccination Equilibrium depends on the out-of-pocket expense τ .
+The first-best vaccination rate depends on the expected loss μ .
 They are different parts of the model.
 There is no unambiguous comparison between these two vaccination rates.
-Precisely because the value of $\tau$ and $\mu$ are different, one can imagine changing one or the other so that the two vaccination rates become closer or even identical.
+Precisely because the values of τ and μ are different, one can imagine changing one or the other so that the two vaccination rates become closer or even identical.